castorini/anserini/docs/experiments-msmarco-v2.md

 ## Document Collection (Segmented)

 A well-known limitation of transformer-based rerankers is that they are unable to perform inference over long segments of text all at once.
-One standard solution to address this shortcoming is the MaxP technique of [Dai and Callan (2019)](https://dl.acm.org/doi/10.1145/3331184.3331303): perform document retrieval, segment each document into passages, apply inference on each passage independently, then take the passage with the highest score as the representative of the document for ranking.
+One standard solution to address this shortcoming is the MaxP technique of [Dai and Callan (2019)](https://dl.acm.org/doi/10.1145/3331184.3331303): perform document retrieval, segment each document into passages, apply inference to each passage independently, then take the passage with the highest score as the representative of the document for ranking.

 An alternative to this approach is to segment the collection _prior_ to indexing (i.e., each passage is indexed separately as a "document"), perform retrieval over the passages, and then feed these passages directly to a transformer-based reranker.
 We present exactly such a baseline for first-stage retrieval here.

 We segmented the document collection with [this Python script](https://github.com/castorini/pyserini/blob/master/scripts/msmarco_v2/segment_docs.py).
 As a summary, the script trims each document to 10k characters, and then applies a 10-sentence sliding window with a 5-sentence stride to generate the passages.
-This approach is similar to the results reported in [Pradeep et al. (2021)](https://arxiv.org/abs/2101.05667), which has been demonstrated to be effective.
+This approach is similar to the technique reported in [Pradeep et al. (2021)](https://arxiv.org/abs/2101.05667), which has been demonstrated to be effective.
-Sentence chunking is performed with spaCy (v2.3.5); the version is important if you want to _exactly_ reproduce our results from scratch with the Python script above.
+Sentence chunking is performed with spaCy (v2.3.5); the version is important if you want to _exactly_ reproduce our results from scratch with the Python script.
-We have also experimented with _not_ trimming each document to the first 10k characters; the corpus becomes much bigger and the results become worse on the dev queries below.
+We have also experimented with _not_ trimming each document to the first 10k characters; the collection becomes much bigger and the results become worse on the dev queries below.

 For convenience, this segmented corpus is being distributed as part of the MS MARCO dataset as part of "additional resources", `msmarco_v2_doc_segmented.tar` (26 GB, MD5 checksum of `f18c3a75eb3426efeb6040dca3e885dc`).
 The tarball can be downloaded [here](https://msmarco.blob.core.windows.net/msmarcoranking/msmarco_v2_doc_segmented.tar).